joergschultzelutter/arrl-extra-class-notes/README.md

 An easy way to remember this is the two lines help form a triangle, or the Greek letter used as the fourth letter in the phonetic alphabet
 Hint: The question says 'higher' impedance.
 Think Delta planes fly 'higher'.

+## E6 A06

+What is the beta of a bipolar junction transistor?

+A. The breakdown voltage of the base to collector junction
+B. The change in collector current with respect to base current
+C. The frequency at which the current gain is reduced to 0.707
+D. The switching speed

+Answer: A

+## E5 B05

+What happens to the magnitude of a pure reactance when it is converted to a susceptance?

+A. It becomes the reciprocal
+B. It is shifted by 90 degrees
+C. The sign is reversed
+D. It is unchanged

+Answer: A

+--> Kehrwert!